wins1ey/LibreSplit/docs/AutoSplitters.md

 ```lua
 process('GameBlaBlaBla.exe')
 ```
-* Just with this, LAST will try to find the game's process when the auto splitter is running, nothing after this statement will get executed until the process is found
+* With this line, LAST will repeatedly attempt to find this process and will not continue script execution until it is found.

-* Note: from now on we will append our stuff to this script and end up with a "working" script, it just doesnt belong to any game only does arbitrary stuff

-* Next we have to define the basic functions, not all are required and the ones required may depend by game or rules, like if loading screens are included or not
+* Next we have to define the basic functions, not all are required and the ones that are required may change depending on the game or end goal, like if loading screens are included or not
     * The order at which these run is the same as they are documented below

 ### `startup`
- This function main usage is to set the refresh rate at which the functions run, the default is 60Hz, and the maximum is determined by your PC's speed and the game, it gets used like this, and it will set a refresh rate of 120Hz
-* Runs once when the auto-splitter is enabled/loaded
-* May also be used to initialize other variables in the script
+ The purpose of this function is to specify how many times LAST checks memory values and executes functions each second, the default is 60Hz.
+Usually, 60Hz is fine and this function can remain undefined.
+However, it's there if you need it.
 ```lua
 process('GameBlaBlaBla.exe')